Maikel Garcia Player Props: Royals vs. Marlins

-The Kansas City Royals, including Maikel Garcia and his .516 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Tuesday at 6:40 PM ET.
+The Kansas City Royals, including Maikel Garcia and his .419 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Edward Cabrera and the Miami Marlins at LoanDepot park, Wednesday at 6:10 PM ET.

-In his previous game he had a hitless showing (0-for-2 with an RBI) against the Marlins.
+In his last game he had a hitless showing (0-for-4) against the Marlins.

 Maikel Garcia Game Info & Props vs. the Marlins